smolijar/gitwiki-thesis/src/implementation/routes.md

 The `Link` accepts (amongst others) the following React *props*^[React component's properties, are in the API documentation referred to as *props*.]:

 - **href**
-    - This can be either a string, referring to the name of the page^[`repo/tree` will load the component in `pages/repo/tree.js`],
+    - This can be either a string, referring to the name of the page^[`repo/tree` loads the component in `pages/repo/tree.js`],
     - or an object, as seen in the listing \ref{lst:impl:routes:1}.
 The containing the page string under the key `pathname` and the query parameters in `query`.

 - **as**